extremethecoder/AquaBeat/Journal.md

 Note: That the full code will be avaible Tomorrow because my full code is remaining to be written.
-Instructions: Use Arduino Cloud Editor if you don't have the app **Total time spent: 3h**
+Instructions: Use Arduino Cloud Editor if you don't have the app.

+**Total time spent: 3h**